Le-ECE/friday-night-foned-in-depricated/README.md

 - Run `haxelib git flixel-addons https://github.com/HaxeFlixel/flixel-addons` in the terminal/command-prompt.
 and you should be good to go there.

 Once you have all those installed, it's pretty easy to compile the game.
 You just need to run 'lime test html5 -debug' in the root of the project to build and run the HTML5 version.
-Running 'lime test html5 -final' will disable the debug window that may pop up when assets are missing.
+Running 'lime test html5 -minify' will disable the debug window that may pop up when assets are missing.